 Each IPC connection to a browser process watches the process handles.
 If these handles are signaled, the render process has crashed and the tabs are notified of the crash.
 For now, we show a "sad tab" screen that notifies the user that the renderer has crashed.
 The page can be reloaded by pressing the reload button or by starting a new navigation.
 When this happens, we notice that there is no process and create a new one.

-Given Webkit is running in a separate process, we have the opportunity to restrict its access to system resources.
+Given the renderer is running in a separate process, we have the opportunity to restrict its access to system resources via sandboxing.
 For example, we can ensure that the renderer's only access to the network is via its parent browser process.
 Likewise, we can restrict its access to the filesystem using the host operating system's built-in permissions, or its access to the user's display and input.
 These restrictions significantly limit what a compromised renderer process is able to accomplish.